 Panzera AJ, Murray R, Stewart R, Mills J, Beaton N, Larkins S. Regional health workforce planning through action research: lessons for commissioning health services from a case study in Far North Queensland.
 Aust J Prim Health.
 2016;22(1):63-68. doi: 10.1071/PY15149.
 PMID: 27469053.

 How will place-based planning happen in Clermont?

-A local reference group is being established with representation by key stakeholders.
+A local reference group has been established with representation by key stakeholders.
 The group will guide the project and provide advice.